SimonGiampy/masters-thesis-computer-science-engineering/README.md

-## Mobile Manipulation for exploration and inspections in industrial environments
+## Mobile Manipulation for exploration and inspections in industrial environments - Ongoing Development

 ### Master's Thesis in Computer Science Engineering - Artificial Intelligence and Robotics Laboratory